 The weather in Stockholm has several sides to it.
-Luckily, Stockholm is located in on the protected southeast coast of Sweden, where the Baltic Sea meets Lake Mälaren.
+Luckily, Stockholm is located on the protected southeast coast of Sweden, where the Baltic Sea meets Lake Mälaren.
 As such, Stockholm is shielded from the worst of the arctic weather by the mountains of Norway, so the weather here is more pleasant than foreigners imagine.

-The average maximum temperature in July is a pleasant 20 degrees Celsius in the south but can reach scorching heights of 30 degrees.
+Summers in Stockholm are reasonably sunny with perfect weather conditions for sightseeing and open-air activities.
+The average maximum temperature in July is a pleasant 73 degrees Fahrenheit (20 degrees Celsius) in the south but can reach scorching heights of 86 F (30 C).

 A typical summer night will be spent outdoors drenched in sunshine.
 During midsummer in Stockholm, you can expect daylight to last more than 18 hours, as opposed to a bleak six hours in the heart of winter.